 It is important to note that measurements are not taken manually.
 Couriers use scanners that measure and weigh parcels automatically when transiting through depots/service points, and typically these scanners can pick up on small discrepancies that may otherwise not be noticed.
 Scanners are frequently audited by third parties to ensure accuracy within the system, however, mistakes can still occur.

-As stated, it is possible for couriers to mistakenly charge adjustments, whether it be due to a manual issue, or an error with the scanner, it is crucial to take the correct precautions in the rare chance this does occur.
+Though extremely rare, it is possible for couriers to mistakenly charge adjustments, whether it be due to a manual issue, or an error with the scanner, it is crucial to take the correct precautions in the rare chance this does occur.

 Here are some tips: